Apress/DSLs-in-R/CTMCs/README.md

 ## CTMC:\nparameters: a b \ntransitions:\nfoo -> bar \t[ a ]\nfoo -> baz \t[ 2 * a ]\nfoo -> qux \t[ 4 ]\nbar -> baz \t[ b ]\nbaz -> qux \t[ a + x * b ]\nqux -> foo \t[ a + 2 * b ]\n\n
 ```

-This example shows that we can have expressions on the edges that are constants, such as the edge from `foo` to `qux`  that has the rate four.
-We can have expressions with unbound variables, `a`, `b`, and `2*a`.
-And we can have expressions that involve a bound variable, the last two edges.
-Notice here, that the second-to-last edge, from `baz` to `qux`, has a rate expression that includes the (unevaluated) variable `x` while the last edge, from `qux` to `foo`, contains the expression `a + 2*b`, where the value of `x` has been inserted.
-This is the difference between including a bound variable and unquoting it in the expression.
-Since `x` is a bound variable, it is not considered a parameter of the model, but in the second-to-last expression, it will be used when we evaluate the rate.
-If we change its value, we also change the value of the rate expression.
-For the last rate expression, we have already inserted the value of `x`, so here we will not change the expression by changing the value of `x`.

 ## Constructing a rate matrix

-We saw how we could translate a list of edges into a rate matrix in [Chapter @sec:components], but in this chapter, we want to do a little more.
-In [Chapter @sec:components], we had numeric rates on the edges; we now have expressions.
-Instead of translating the CTMC into a rate matrix, we will create a function for generating rate matrices—a function that, given values for the parameters of the Markov model, will provide us with the corresponding rate matrix.

-We implement this functionality via a closure.
-We write a function that extracts the information we need to build the rate matrix from the `ctmc` object and then define a function for computing the rate matrix given the model’s parameters.
-It then returns this closure-function.
-The implementation can look like this:

 ```r